-At the discretion of the Head of School and/or designee, an AIMS K12student may be placed on social probation, which is defined as a period of time in which a student is restricted from engaging in any AIMS K12 activities.
+At the discretion of the School Administrator and/or designee, an AIMS K12 student may be placed on social probation, which is defined as a period of time in which a student is restricted from engaging in any AIMS K12 activities.
 Students can be placed on social probation for repeated disciplinary concerns or suspension.